How To Freeze Carrots

 Bring a pot of water to a boil and then add in your carrots and boil them for 2-3 minutes.
 You just want to cook them until they are tender, not fully cooked, and soft.

-You will finish cooking them when you add them from your freezer into whatever you are cooking at that time.
+You will finish cooking them when you add them from your freezer to whatever you are cooking at that time.

 This process stops the carrots from cooking and helps in cooling them down.
 After about 2-3 minutes in the ice bath, removed the carrots and pat them dry with a paper towel.